CanadianADLlab/UnityXRTools/README.md

 <img width="759" alt="lever" src="https://user-images.githubusercontent.com/46603511/105358102-b9452980-5bc3-11eb-8dbd-fcdc8d45eb5c.png">
 <br><br>

-An Overview of the Scripts
+An overview of the scripts
-I'm gonna break down the scripts here and how to set them up to work on your own assets.
+I'm gonna break down the scripts here and explain all the variables that you can change via the inspector.

 <h1>Input</h1>